 Under today’s proposals the coastguard stations at Clyde, Forth, Portland, Liverpool, Yarmouth, Brixham, Thames and Swansea would close progressively over the period 2012 to 2014/15.
 The station at Solent will be replaced by a new maritime operations centre in the Portsmouth/Southampton area.

 There will now be the opportunity for people to comment on those elements of today’s announcement which differ from the original proposals.
 These will be the subject of a further period of consultation, which will run for twelve weeks ending on 6 October 2011.

-- That it is right to continue with proposals for a nationally networked system with the introduction of one Maritime Operations Centre (MOC) capable of managing incidents anywhere and ensuring optimum distribution of workload across the system.
+- that it is right to continue with proposals for a nationally networked system with the introduction of 1 maritime operations centre (MOC) capable of managing incidents anywhere and ensuring optimum distribution of workload across the system

-- That establishing one MOC, rather than the two previously proposed, allows us to address concerns over local knowledge and the robustness of the future concept of operations by retaining one of each of the current ‘paired’ stations with the retained centres operating as part of the nationally networked system 24 hours a day rather than during daytime only - staff in each of the current ‘pair’ of stations are already familiar with, and frequently exercise, taking calls and managing incidents in an adjacent area.
+- that establishing 1 MOC, rather than the 2 previously proposed, allows us to address concerns over local knowledge and the robustness of the future concept of operations by retaining one of each of the current ‘paired’ stations with the retained centres operating as part of the nationally networked system 24 hours a day rather than during daytime only - staff in each of the current ‘pair’ of stations are already familiar with, and frequently exercise, taking calls and managing incidents in an adjacent area

-- That, in light of the decision to retain one station from each pair, and concerns about Welsh language communication, the Holyhead station, rather than the one at Liverpool should be retained.
+- that, in light of the decision to retain 1 station from each pair, and concerns about Welsh language communication, the Holyhead station, rather than the one at Liverpool should be retained

-- A review of all the responses to the consultation launched in December 2010 has been produced under the leadership of a Non-Executive Director of the MCA, involving a number of serving coastguard officers and members of the PCS union.
+A review of all the responses to the consultation launched in December 2010 has been produced under the leadership of a Non-Executive Director of the Maritime and Coastguard Agency, involving a number of serving coastguard officers and members of the PCS union.
 This has been placed in the Library of the House of Commons and can be found on the Maritime and Coastguard website.